-European DataWarehouse is the first securitisation repository in Europe for collecting, validating and making available for download detailed, standardised and asset class specific loan-level data (LLD) for Asset-Backed Securities (ABS) transactions and private whole loan portfolios.
-Developed, owned and operated by the market, we help to facilitate risk assessment and to improve transparency standards for European ABS deals.
+European DataWarehouse was established in 2012 as the first securitisation repository in Europe to facilitate the collection, validation, and download of standardised loan-level data (LLD) for Asset-Backed Securities (ABS) and private whole loan portfolios.
+Developed, owned, and operated by the market, we serve to streamline risk assessment and improve transparency standards for European ABS deals and the credit market.

-European DataWarehouse collects loan-level data from issuers and performs a variety of data quality check to ensure the uploaded information is of the highest quality.
-This data is used by investors, national banks, consulting firms, rating agencies and a variety of other users to make informed decisions regarding investments or strategy.
+European DataWarehouse collects loan- and bond-level data from issuers and performs a variety of data quality checks to ensure the uploaded information is of the highest quality.
+This data is used globally by investors, national banks, consulting firms, rating agencies and a variety of other users to make informed decisions regarding investments or strategy.
 Our data provides both micro and macro insight into individual deals, geographies and asset classes.

 Our core principles

 “As a founding shareholder of EDW, Santander continues to be committed to promoting best practice and transparency in the securitisation market.
 Hence our continued support and investment in EDW.
 EDW has worked tirelessly towards the goal of greater data transparency for the securitisation market, and we are confident that their long experience in providing data repository services which are a benchmark in the market will be rewarded with a successful application.”

 Santander Global Corporate Banking

 “Since the ABS Loan-level Initiative was launched by the Eurozone in 2012, European DataWarehouse has played a leading role in providing standardised and reliable information to securitisation market participants.
 EDW’s application as a securitisation repository is the natural continuation of these efforts.
 Their expected success in this process will be another milestone in rebuilding investor confidence in the securitisation market.”

 “Sapient Global Markets views the European DataWarehouse as an important part of the market infrastructure.
 We look forward to continuing to support ED.”